Location: Koh Rong, Cambodia

 - PADI Advanced Open Water certified (for the Research and Monitoring project only)

 - Travel & medical insurance (to include unlimited diving up to 30 m depth for the R&M Project)

 - Necessary vaccinations as advised by your local travel nurse or GP

 - Valid passport (minimum 6 months until expiry from date of entry in Cambodia)

-* Places are confirmed with a $500 deposit.
+- Places on both projects are confirmed with a $500 deposit.

 - Accommodation & food (3 hot meals per day)

 - 24 hour in-country support from experienced program staff

 - Return speedboat from the mainland to island-site

 Flights, visas, vaccinations, insurance, local land transfers, scuba mask, snorkel, fins, wetsuit and booties are not included.